From Freelancer to Small Business Owner: Hiring Your First Employee

 You will also need to decide whether you will require a background check or drug test.
-This should be in the job description, and disclosed to candidates from the start.
-A lot of industries require these two elements, but as a small business this is optional.
+This should be in the job description and disclosed to candidates from the start.
+A lot of industries require these two elements, but as a small business it is optional.

 Make sure you have a compelling job description for your post.
 When you are just getting started as a small business you want to stand out from your larger competitors.
 Write up an appealing summary of the job role and a description of what the job entails.
 You might even want to put that you are hiring your first employee and are excited to be expanding your business.
 This may help to attract candidates who enjoy or prefer to work at smaller companies.

 Here is a list of elements you may want to include in your job description:

 - Brief overview of your company

 - Working conditions (e.g., travel requirements, environment, physical demands)

 - Pay range or salary

 - Employee perks (e.g., flexible schedule, remote work)

 Now that you have your job description posted and are receiving applicants, it is time to identify your top candidates.

 Screen your candidates to determine who should move forward in the hiring process.
 Review the applicants resumes to find out which ones meet your basic requirements and desired skill levels.
 Start to conduct short phone interviews with those who do or communicate with them through email.
 Then move on to in-person, or in today's environment, video interviews with those applicants who meet your needs thus far.